n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.executeworkflow.md

 ## Node parameters

+### Source

-- **Source**: Select where the node should get the sub-workflow's information from.
+Select where the node should get the sub-workflow's information from:

 - **Database**: Select this option to load the workflow from the database by ID.
 You must also enter:
 	- **Workflow ID**: Enter the ID for the workflow.
 The URL of the workflow contains the ID after `/workflow/`.
 For example, if the URL of a workflow is `https://my-n8n-acct.app.n8n.cloud/workflow/abCDE1f6gHiJKL7`, the **Workflow ID** is `abCDE1f6gHiJKL7`.
 - **Local File**: Select this option to load the workflow from a locally saved JSON file.
 You must also enter:
 	- **Workflow Path**: Enter the path to the local JSON workflow file you want the node to execute.
 - **Parameter**: Select this option to load the workflow from a parameter.
 You must also enter:
 	- **Workflow JSON**: Enter the JSON code you want the node to execute.
 - **URL**: Select this option to load the workflow from a URL.
 You must also enter:
 	- **Workflow URL**: Enter the URL you want to load the workflow from.

+### Mode

-- **Mode**: Use this parameter to control the execution mode for the node.
+Use this parameter to control the execution mode for the node.
 Choose from these options:

-	- **Run once with all items**: Selecting this option will pass all input items into a single execution of the node.
+- **Run once with all items**: Pass all input items into a single execution of the node.
-	- **Run once for each item**: Selecting this option will execute the node once for each input item in turn.
+- **Run once for each item**: Execute the node once for each input item in turn.

 ## Node options